 - Have a Valentine’s Day movie night.
 Pick a fun movie to watch as a family and snuggle up together on the couch.
 This Valentine’s Day popcorn mix is a perfect festive treat.

 - Have a chocolate tasting.
 We’ve done versions of this with ice cream and root beer and it’s never not a success.
 You can buy a box of mixed chocolate from See’s Candy or the grocery store and let everyone weigh in on their favorites.
 A homemade score card makes it especially fun.

 - Have a fancy, candlelight dinner.
-Since most of us are stuck at home, this is the perfect time to break out the goblets and cloth napkins and dress up.
+Since Valentine’s Day falls on a Tuesday this year, it might be easier to stay home and this is the perfect time to break out the goblets and cloth napkins and dress up.
 Even if you have takeout or cold cereal, it’ll feel fun and different!

-Any other fun plans this weekend to make Valentine’s Day feel extra fun?
+Any other fun plans to make Valentine’s Day feel extra fun?
 I’d love to hear!